 Survey of the British public on the state of their personal finances on behalf of R3

-- Two in five British adults (39%) say that they are at least fairly worried about their current level of debt.
-Credit card debt (47%) remains the primary cause of concern.
+- More than a third (37%) of British adults say that they are at least fairly worried about their current level of debt.

-- Slightly more than a third of British adults (36%) say that they often or sometimes struggle to make it to payday, the lowest figure on record since tracking began in 2010.
+- Two in five (39%) British adults say that they often or sometimes struggle to make it to payday.

 Categories: Consumer | Economy | Finance | GB | Personal Finance | Public and communities

 ComRes interviewed 2,032 British adults online between 10th and 12th of June 2016.
 Data were weighted by age, gender, region and socio-economic grade to be representative of all British adults.
 ComRes is a member of the British Polling Council and abides by its rules.